alterNERDtive/VoiceAttack-profiles/docs/upgrading.md

 (or any other, really).
 It _should_ not break anything, but it might.
 And it is entirely unnecessary since configuration will be saved to and loaded from the profile anyway.

+### EDDI Events

+The process to add your own handlers for EDDI events has changed.
+You no longer have to check which of my profiles handle them and add the commands for that manually; instead you need to [run the `eddi.event` context of the `alterNERDtive-base` plugin](../configuration/general#eddi-events)

 ### bindED